ImgBotApp/InternetNL/detail/web/tls/cert-signature/exp_en.md

-We check the certificates's signature.
+We check whether the signed fingerprint of the certificate is created with a secure hashing algorithm.